warongkorn6560/laeplooth/README.md

 laeplooth
-laeplooth is a Python package designed for translating text to and from the Loo language by adjust some result from Thaispoon package.
+laeplooth is a Python package designed for translating text to and from the Loo language inspired by Thaispoon package but adapt to Kratoey logic these days.
 Loo is a fascinating language with its own unique nuances, and this package aims to facilitate communication by providing translation capabilities.

 Features
 Translate text to Loo language.